italktocomputers/StringQuery/README.md

       (value1[,value2,...])

- NOTE: This software is not complete.
+ NOTE: This software is incomplete.
 To do list:

      More syntax checks
      Token array not being populated correctly